MSA1991/pc-store-api/README.md

 1. **/categories**
    Method\*\*: GET
    Description: Returns a list of product categories.
-   Delay: Responds after a delay of 2000 milliseconds (2 seconds).

 2. **/products**
    Method: GET
    Description: Returns a list of all products.
-   Delay: Responds after a delay of 2000 milliseconds (2 seconds).

 3. **/:products/:id**
    Method: GET